1900 Summer Olympics: Sports

-Before July 2021 the IOC has never decided which events were "Olympic" and which were not.
+Before July 2021, the IOC had never decided which events were "Olympic".
 In fact, Pierre de Coubertin had ceded that entire determination to the organizers.
 The IOC webpage for the 1900 Summer Olympics affirms a total of 95 medal events.
-Weightlifting and wrestling were dropped since the 1896 Summer Olympics, while 13 new sports were added.
+Weightlifting and wrestling were dropped since the 1896 Summer Olympics, while 12 new sports were added.
 Among the sports below, only croquet was not an international competition, being contested by French players only.
 The number of events in each discipline is noted in parentheses.

 Venues

 14 venues were used at the 1900 Summer Olympics to host 20 sports.